NetLogo/QTJ-Extension/README.md

 ## Building

-Before building, you need to get QTJava.zip from your QuickTime installation, copy it here, and rename it QTJava.jar.
+Before building, you may need to get QTJava.zip from your QuickTime installation, copy it here, and rename it QTJava.jar.
+(The Makefile will attempt first to copy it from a known location.)

 Use the NETLOGO environment variable to tell the Makefile which NetLogo.jar to compile against.
 For example: